PoliticalGraveyard.com

 Hebert, Joe — of Lynchburg, Va.
 Democrat.
 Delegate to Democratic National Convention from Virginia, 1940.
 Presumed deceased.
 Burial location unknown.

 Hebert, Joseph A. — of Manchester, Hillsborough County, N.H.
 Democrat.
-Candidate in primary for New Hampshire state senate 19th District, 1938; delegate to New Hampshire state constitutional convention from Manchester 12th Ward, 1956.
+Candidate for New Hampshire state senate 19th District, 1938; delegate to New Hampshire state constitutional convention from Manchester 12th Ward, 1956.
 Presumed deceased.
 Burial location unknown.

 Hébert, Paul Octave (1818-1880) — of Louisiana.
 Born in Iberville Parish, La., December 12, 1818.
 Served in the U.S. Army during the Mexican War; Governor of Louisiana, 1853-56; general in the Confederate Army during the Civil War.
 Catholic.
 Died in New Orleans, Orleans Parish, La., August 29, 1880 (age 61 years, 261 days).
 Original interment at St. Paul's Cemetery, Bayou Goula, La.; reinterment at St. Raphael's Cemetery, Near Plaquemine, Iberville Parish, La.